mmgreiner/mmgreiner.github.io/content/post/2024-07-27-purecss-menu.md

 - responsive vertical menu with hamburger
 - submenus

-The given code is available on my [github](https://github.com/mmgreiner/vertical-responsive-menu).
+The given code is available on my [github].

 ## Submenus